spring-projects/spring-integration/spring-integration-samples/README.txt

 targeted runtime.
 A comprehensive overview of those OSGi samples is included in the "Samples" Appendix of the Spring Integration Reference Manual.

-NOTE: Srtarting dmServer v2.0.M5 OSGi console is not available by default in favor of dmShell However you can re-enable OSGi console by going to {dm_home}/lib and add osgi.console=<port> to com.springsource.kernel.launch.properties file
+NOTE: Starting dmServer v2.0.M5 OSGi console is not available by default in favor of dmShell.
+However you can re-enable the OSGi console by going to {dm_home}/lib and adding osgi.console=<port> to the com.springsource.kernel.launch.properties file.

 Happy integration :-)